If you are looking for answers on international student tax in Australia, you have come to the right place.

-You can file a tax return at the end of tax year in Australia.
-Your employer will provide you with a summary that will show the total income you have earned and the amount of tax deducted.
+You can file a tax return at the end of the tax year in Australia.
+Your employer will provide a summary showing the total income you have earned and the amount of tax deducted.

-The ATO will check how much amount was deducted from your salary and will send you back a notice of assessment and your tax refund if you are eligible for it.
+The ATO will check how much was deducted from your salary and send you back a notice of assessment and your tax refund if you are eligible for it.

 The easiest and most secure way to lodge a tax return for international students is online through the ATO’s website.
 However, you can also file a tax return through a tax agent using a paper form.

 Remember, the tax year in Australia ends on June 30, and the deadline to file your tax return is October 31.

 When you lodge your tax return, apply for all deductions, including computers, clothing, phones, books, and more.

 4. What Are the Requirements for Lodging a Tax Return?

 Everyone, including international students who file an income tax return, needs a TFN (Tax File Number).
-Without a TFN, any income you receive (including bank account interest) might get taxed at the highest rate.
+Any income you receive (including bank account interest) without a TFN might get taxed at the highest rate.

 To apply for the TFN online, you can visit the ATO website.
 If you are not applying online, you can fill out the application forms available at the Australian Taxation Office and then submit the documents at any tax office.

 You will also need to collect other information, which includes the following:

 Bank Statements: showing the interest you have received.

-Payment Summary: issued by the employer at the end of each financial year, showing how much tax was withheld and the total income you earned.
+Payment Summary: issued by the employer at the end of each financial year, showing how the tax is withheld and the total income you earned.